 Where can I go for extra help with writing assignments?

-Writing Lab is held two evenings a week and staffed by English faculty.
+Writing Lab is typically held two evenings a week and staffed by English faculty.
 The Drake Center for Academic Support provides one-on-one writing support.
 Faculty are also available during weekly office hours.

 Co-Chair, English Dept